TenghanZhong/option-book-var/README.md

-# Anonymous Option-Book VaR Artifact — GitHub-Light Version
+# Marking-Aware Sequential VaR Recalibration for Standardized Option Books

 This repository contains an anonymized replication artifact for an option-book Value-at-Risk (VaR) recalibration study.
 It is structured for blind review and for private GitHub upload before generating an anonymous review link.
 Raw OptionMetrics IvyDB data are not included.